Actindo-AG/Documentation/DatabaseAndReporting/Integration/03_ManageTimeSeriesDatabases.md

 2. Enter a descriptive name for the time series database in the *Title* field.

-3. Enter a valid cron expression in the *Cronline* field to specify the time interval in which data are to be written to the time series database.
+3. Enter a valid cron expression in the *Cronline* field to specify the time interval in which data is to be written to the time series database.
 If you need help creating  a cron expression, you can check a cron expression editor, such as [Crontab guru](https://crontab.guru/).

     > [Info] Note that each execution puts a certain amount of load on the database.
 Therefore, it is recommended to execute the query only as often as necessary.
 As a rule of thumb consider: The more complex the query, the less often the execution.